 OPS is a 50:50 joint venture between SBM and Sonangol with over ten years of experience in operating FPSOs for Sonasing (a JV between SBM, Sonangol and Angolan Services).
-The latest FPSO to join the fleet was N’Goma in July 2014.
+The latest vessel to join the fleet in Angola was N’Goma FPSO in July 2014.

-Angola: Today SBM Offshore employs over 1,700 people in its Angolan operations (including Paenal staff) and has been established in the country since 1997.
-Paenal yard is the biggest employer in the region with a workforce of over 1,200 employees (over 85% Angolan nationals).
+Angola: Today SBM Offshore employs almost 500 people in its Angolan operations and has been established in the country since 1997.
+At its peak, Paenal yard was the biggest employer in the region with a workforce of over 1,200 employees (over 85% Angolan nationals).

-SBM Offshore’s other shipyard – Estaleiro Brasa – ideally located in Niteroi on the outskirts of Rio de Janeiro, serves the expanding Brazilian offshore industry and was fully operational in 2012, a mere two years after work started.
+SBM Offshore’s other shipyard – Estaleiro Brasa – ideally located in Niteroi on the outskirts of Rio de Janeiro, serves the expanding Brazilian offshore industry and has been fully operational since 2012.

-The Brazilian government is strategically steering the international oil companies and oil and gas service providers in a direction that will be beneficial to the country.
-At the top of the priority list for international companies’ attention are the local content and the environmental obligations.
+The Brazilian government is strategically steering the international oil companies and oil and gas service providers in a direction that will be beneficial to the country, in regards to local content and the environment.